 When patients are researching their financial options, they should also learn more about outside financing options.
-Medical credit cards, such as CareCredit®, are intended specifically for elective procedures, including facelifts.
+Medical financing options, available through such companies as Compassionate Finance®, are intended specifically for elective procedures, including facelifts.
 This company and similar providers offer fixed interest rates, and some patients can even obtain no-interest financing if they pay for their procedure within a certain time frame.
 Other patients will take out bank loans or utilize similar financing options to make a facelift a reasonable and affordable option.

 How to Choose a Surgeon

 Facelift patients should be extremely judicious when they are selecting their doctor.
 Choosing an unqualified or ill-suited practitioner could lead to unsatisfactory cosmetic results, surgical complications, and significant expense.
 There are several important factors that patients should keep in mind when they are deciding on a surgeon.